jordanpotter/docker-wireguard/README.md

 ## Local Network

-If you wish to allow traffic to your local network, specify the `LOCAL_NETWORK` environment variable:
+If you wish to allow traffic to your local network, specify the subnet using the `LOCAL_NETWORK` environment variable:

 ```bash
 docker run --name wireguard                                          \